Jindřich Staněk: International career

 Staněk represented Czech Republic at every youth international level from under-16 to under-21.

-Staněk made his debut for the Czech Republic national football team on 5 September 2021 in a World Cup qualifier against Belgium, a 0–3 away loss.
-He entered the game in the 12th minute for the injured Tomáš Vaclík, with the Czech Republic already down 0–1.
-He made his first senior start for his country in the 1–1 draw against Ukraine three days later.
+Staněk debuted for the Czech senior squad on 5 September 2021 in a 2022 World Cup qualification against Belgium, ending in a 3–0 away loss.
+He entered the game in the 12th minute for the injured Tomáš Vaclík, with the Czech Republic already down 1–0.
+Staněk made his first start in the 1–1 draw against Ukraine three days later.

+On 29 May 2024, Staněk was included in the final Czech squad for the UEFA Euro 2024.

+Personal life

+Outside football, Staněk also creates rap songs under the stage name Ejaytime.